rubendleon/Demo-ContosoExpenseReporting/Demo.md

 1. Log off as a user.

-1. Log in as a manager, approve the expense report and view the Receipt.
+1. Now, log in as a manager, approve the expense report and view the receipt.

 	>**Speaking Point**
 	>